Council Approved Dropped Kerb Contractors

 But first it’s worth establishing if permission is likely to be given.
 Below is a checklist of points to consider.
 If any among these criteria is not met, planning permission is likely to be denied:

-• Your front garden needs to be big enough for you to park your vehicle entirely on your property.
+• Your front garden needs to be large enough for you to park your vehicle entirely on your property.

-• The kerb needs to be at least 4.8 m from the front of your house; or 6m if the parking spot is in front of a door or garage.
+• The kerb needs to be at minimum 4.8 m from the front of your house; or 6m if the parking area is in front of a door or garage.

 • The parking area must be at least 2.4 m wide.